 In this capacity, Natalie works closely with UNA-UK's Board of Trustees on the Association's strategy and policy positioning.
 She provides analysis on international relations and institutions, and leads the UNA-UK team in its campaigning, advocacy, outreach, fundraising and education activities.
 She speaks and writes regularly on UN issues, and has overall responsibility for UNA-UK's profile and impact.

 Natalie has authored or edited a number of publications for UNA-UK and external outlets.
-She serves as editor-at-large for the Association's flagship magazine, New World, and as an editor for WITAN Media, producing publications on international development, climate change and on peace and security.
-In 2015, she completed an eight-volume compendium of articles on the United Nations for SAGE Publications, co-edited with Sam Daws.
-She has also partnered with the UK National Commission for UNESCO on UN teaching materials; and undertakes consultancy work for UN-related projects.
+She serves as editor-at-large for the Association's flagship magazine, and as an editor for WITAN Media, producing publications on international development, climate change and on peace and security.
+In 2018, she contributed a chapter on human rights norms and machinery to the Oxford Handbook on the United Nations.
+2015, she completed an eight-volume compendium of articles on the United Nations for SAGE Publications, co-edited with Sam Daws.
+She has also partnered with the UK National Commission for UNESCO on UN teaching materials.

 She has degrees in human rights and modern history from the University of Oxford and the London School of Economics.